1. 6 How does HIV interact with the immune system?

 HIV is an especially difficult virus for the body to deal with.

 This is because HIV uses CD4 cells as factories to make more virus.

-HIV is especially difficult for the body to deal with.
-This is because the cells that the body uses to fight a viral infection are instead used by HIV to reporduce and replicate.
+So the immune cells that the body usually uses to fight an infection are instead used by HIV to reproduce (replicate).

 HIV and the immune system before ART